proseccorups/aries-notes/message-routing.md

 - Mobile wallets do not have an endpoint.
 So other agents can not *directly* send messages to them.
 - Entities might want to minimize correlation of their messages, so instead of having a unique endpoint, many agents might share the same endpoint.
 This way their messages are *hidden in the crowd.*
 - Entities might not want inbound and outbound messages to be correlated.
-Therefore they might use different pahts for the two.
+Therefore, they might use different paths for the two.
 - An enterprise might want to have a gateway agent which is responsible for talking to the *big bad internet*.
 The other agents from that organisation will just talk to the gateway.